A vibrant microscopic illustration showing various microbes and a large purple cell, surrounded by tiny bubbles.

 However, it took centuries for us to become aware of their presence.

-Though Robert Hooke was the first person to observe the presence of microorganisms, Antony van Leeuwenhoek is known as the father of microbiology for his most celebrated contribution – the microscope.
+Although Robert Hooke was the first person to observe the presence of microorganisms, Antonie van Leeuwenhoek is known as the father of microbiology for his most celebrated contribution: the microscope.

-A merchant by profession, Leeuwenhoek was fascinated by lenses in his childhood.
+A merchant by profession, Leeuwenhoek was fascinated by lenses from a young age.

 Throughout his life, he crushed an enormous amount of glass to make lenses, ultimately leading to his invention of the microscope, through which Leeuwenhoek observed microscopic organisms that he named ‘animalcules.’

-He was also the first person to describe fungi, bacteria, and protozoa accurately.
+He was also the first person to accurately describe fungi, bacteria, and protozoa.

-After Leeuwenhoek, for many years, microbiology did not evolve as a field of study as scientists continued to debate over a phenomenon known as the genesis of life.
+After Leeuwenhoek, microbiology remained relatively stagnant for many years as scientists continued to debate the phenomenon of the genesis of life.

-The phenomenon stated that life forms like worms and grubs appear from non-living matter like beef broth.
+The phenomenon states that life forms, such as worms and grubs, can appear from non-living matter, like beef broth.

 Francesco Redi and Lazzaro Spallanzani were the two scientists who showed the world that if broth is covered, maggots cannot infect it.

-Later in the 1800s, a scientist named Loius Pasteur broke many beliefs when he showed the world the influence of bacteria in souring wine and dairy.
+Later in the 1800s, a scientist named Louis Pasteur shattered many long-held beliefs when he demonstrated the world’s understanding of the influence of bacteria in souring wine and dairy.

-With his Germ Theory, Pasteur stated that microorganisms were the cause of all human infectious diseases.
+With his Germ Theory, Pasteur posited that microorganisms were the primary cause of all infectious diseases in humans.

-Pasteur failed to prove his theory but was later proved right by Robert Koch.
+Pasteur failed to prove his theory, but it was later proved right by Robert Koch.

-In his experiments with anthrax bacilli and mice, he showed that mice suffer from anthrax when they are injected with the bacilli.
+In his experiments with anthrax bacilli and mice, he demonstrated that mice develop anthrax when injected with the bacilli.

 Their efforts collectively resulted in a new pathogen being added to the list every month.